theTigerDuck/turnstile-captcha/README.md

 ## Configuration
-There are multiple configuration options for the field, you must set the site_key and the secret_key which you can get from the [reCAPTCHA page](https://www.google.com/recaptcha).
+There are multiple configuration options for the field, you must set the site_key and the secret_key which you can get from the [turnstile page](https://developers.cloudflare.com/turnstile/).
 These configuration options must be added to your site's yaml config typically this is mysite/\_config/config.yml.
 ```yml
 Terraformers\TurnstileCaptcha\Forms\TurnstileCaptchaField: